vertec-io/bevy_eventwork/docs/getting-started/eventwork-client.md

 trunk serve --port 8080
 ```

-Open `http://localhost:8080` in your browser.
-You should see the synchronized entities!
+Open `http://localhost:8080` in your browser to see the synchronized entities.

 ---